coucouland/coucou-user-guide/docs/collections.md

     coucal collection default /local/team-pheasant # set as default for supported collection types coucal schedule meeting <..> # will be created in collection /local/team-pheasant if no collection is specified

+## Domains

+Domains are a proposed way of organizing your collections, in order to partition data into separate contexts.
+Note that the following domains are suggestions only, and you are encouraged to develop your own.

+### Household

+A household domain, relating to household activities, might include the following subdomains:

+* Cleaning - routine cleaning of household areas
+* Cooking - preparing meals
+* Gardening - maintaining outdoor areas
+* Maintenance - general repairs and upkeep

+Each subdomain could be represented by separate collections for storing assets, reminders, tasks, etc.

+* /local/house/cleaning/calendars
+* /local/house/cleaning/cards
+* /local/house/cleaning/attachments
+* ...

+You can use these subdomains to start tracking your assets:

+    coucal journal tool -summary='Lawn Mower' -attach=@warranty.pdf /local/house/gardening/cards
+    Created journal: 1234-abcd-9887

+And related reminders:

+    coucal schedule reminder -summary='Sharpen lawn mower blades' -use-template=annual-reminder \
+        -related=1234-abcd-9887 /local/house/gardening/calendars